 If the driver was off the clock, or was on the clock but just waiting for a fare (no passenger), then your claim will be primarily against the driver, not against Uber.
 Uber will deny liability for any claims if the driver didn’t have a fare.
 However, their contingency insurance will still kick in some extra if needed, if the driver was at least available for fares.

 If the driver had a passenger inside, then the entire $1,000,000 policy should apply to your accident—although Uber will fight it.

 How do you prove whether an Uber driver was available for rides at the time of the accident?

 At the scene of an accident, there’s almost no way to be sure what an Uber driver’s status was or whether they were available for rides.
 It’s okay—just make sure you exchange information with them.
 There’s a strong chance that your attorney will file a claim against both parties—the driver and Uber—and let them sort it out.
 Your attorney can also get a definitive answer from Uber about whether they are claiming the driver was available for fares or not.

-Always get a lawyer in a car accident involving Uber.
-They have deep pockets—and they will work to underpay you if they can!
+Always get a car accident lawyer to help if you were in an accident involving an Uber.
+The company has deep pockets, and they will work to underpay you if they can!